This is the documentation for TataruBook.

 You need to understand some concepts first:

-TataruBook is just a program (technically a Python script), it doesn’t contain any financial data itself, all the data is stored in DB files, which are files named by the user and have the suffix .db.
-TataruBook can operate on DB files specified on the command-line.
+TataruBook is just a program, it doesn’t contain any financial data itself, all the data is stored in DB files, which are files named by the user and have the suffix .db.
+TataruBook can operate on the DB file specified on the command-line.

 What is a DB file?